Ebanie Bridges: Personal life

-She is a qualified mathematics teacher, at Airds High School, and lives in Dural, New South Wales.
+She is a qualified mathematics teacher, taught at Airds High School and Westfields Sports High, and lives in Dural, New South Wales.
 While studying to become a maths teacher, she undertook a work placement at Mount Annan High School.
-While training as an amateur boxer, Bridges earned a Bachelor's degree in Mathematics with a minor in Physical Education at Western Sydney University, followed by a Master's degree in Teaching, during which she graduated at the top of her class.
+While training as an amateur boxer, Bridges earned a Bachelor's degree in Mathematics with a minor in Physical Education at Western Sydney University, followed by a master's degree in Teaching, during which she graduated at the top of her class.
 Bridges speaks three languages English, Portuguese and Spanish.
 She has a black belt in Karate.

 Bridges competed in the fourth season of SAS Australia, being eliminated in episode 11.